A Family Affair

 Today, she is an independent representative of several horse shows such as the Grand National.
 This requires her to travel to all of the shows where she manages results, communication as well as press relations.
 Staying involved in the Grand National is something that is dear to her as she saw it from the very beginning.
 It also enables her to stay involved at the upper level of the sport nationally.

 At the Haras, Marie is the office manager and works hand in hand with Nicolas.
-She also works for Marie Hecart as an administrative assistant part time.

 Additionally to her already busy schedule, she also writes for “Grand Prix Magazine” as well as “Le Journal Cheval” and shows as an amateur.

-Melanie Sorriaux- Rider and Groom (France)
+Melanie Sorriaux- Groom and Rider

 Melanie joined the team in June of 2012 as a full time groom and rider.
 Having as many as 6 horses at a time under her care, she has become a crucial team player in the operations of the farm in France.